Skip to main content

 2. Plan B: Master of Science -- Non-thesis Option

-Students electing this plan must earn two credit hours in Microbiology 761, Research and Seminar in Biology.
+Students electing this plan must earn two credit hours in Microbiology 761, Research and Seminar in Microbiology.
 This is accomplished by researching literature on a special topic and presenting a written seminar paper on the results.
 Such papers frequently involve the reanalysis and interpretation of scientific data reported in the existing literature.
 Candidates must satisfactorily pass a final oral comprehensive examination concerning the special topic and related subject matter.

 Regardless of your track, if you complete coursework prior to completing your research or seminar paper you will need to enroll in Graduate Research Continuation credits (GRC 799).